58 Comments

 Expand full comment

-Anthony's avatar
+Nudge's avatar

 How would you support (lifestyle, nutrition, supplement, etc.) an adult who is still heavily challenged by childhood trauma (sexual abuse)?